- The Learning Environment

 The Learning Environment

 We are committed to providing a rigorous, top quality education for the next generation of scholars.
-Students read deeply in their fields while learning to create new knowledge by asking their own questions about the past, engaging in primary research, analyzing findings and communicating their conclusions artfully and persuasively.
+Students read deeply in their fields while learning to create new knowledge, asking their own questions about the past, engaging in primary research, analyzing their findings and communicating their conclusions artfully and persuasively.

 Our courses range from large lectures to small, discussion-based seminars, combining a variety of teaching methods aimed at helping students develop skills in critical thinking, research, and both written and oral communication.
 We also offer experiential learning opportunities, such as the public history internship, which can be taken for credit (HIS 496).
 In addition, our faculty works one-on-one with students involved in the Honors Seminar (HIS 497 II) and Independent Study (HIS 499).

 Our students draw on their experience as historians in the next phase of their life, finding employment in academia, public history, secondary education, government and cultural organizations, publishing, and in many other contexts where history and its associated skills are valued.

 The History Department is housed on the fifth floor of Park Hall, and has two dedicated seminar rooms.
 The department also holds classes in centrally scheduled space throughout the campus, which includes traditional classrooms and lecture halls that can accommodate our program’s teaching philosophies.